basedhound/ZA_MERN_Facebook-clone/README.md

 - **React** is a popular JavaScript library for building user interfaces, particularly single-page applications where data changes over time.
 React's component-based architecture allows developers to create reusable UI components, making development more efficient and the codebase easier to maintain.

+- **Mantine** is a modern React component library designed to streamline the creation of scalable and accessible UIs.
+It offers a rich set of customizable components and hooks, empowering developers to build robust applications with efficiency and accessibility in mind.

+- **React Unicons** is a versatile icon library for React applications, providing a wide range of high-quality icons that can be easily integrated into projects.
+It simplifies the process of adding icons to user interfaces, enhancing visual appeal and usability without compromising performance.

 ## <br /> <a name="quick-start">🚀 Quick Start</a>